raystack/raccoon/docs/docs/clients/golang.md

 }
 ```

+Depending on which protocol client you create, specifying the URL or the address of the server is mandatory.

+For `REST` and `Websocket` clients, this can be done via the `WithUrl` option.
+For `gRPC` server you must use the `WithAddr` option.

 #### Sending events

 Event's can be sent using `client.Send(events []*raccoon.Event)`.
 The return signature of the `Send` method depends on the type of Client.